 Care for leather upholstery

 Routine cleaning can be done using a vacuum cleaner with a soft brush attachment, being as gentle as possible.
 After vacuuming, you can wipe down leather surfaces with a cloth moistened with lukewarm water and carefully wrung dry.
 With the exception of nubuck leather, which should be dusted with a dry cloth.
 Any stains should be removed as quickly as possible, using an absorbent cloth.
 Do not rub too energetically.
 We recommend a conditioning treatment every six months, using specific products readily available on the market.

 Use a felt or soft wool cloth.
 Apply leather cream only if necessary.
 Occasional stains can be removed if they are wiped up immediately with an absorbent cloth.
 Do not rub the stain but gingerly blot starting from the edge of the stain and work inwards.
 Avoid: any type of aggressive (such as solvents) or abrasive product.
 Never steam clean.
 Do not use shoe-cleaning products.

 Poliform recommends that you do not dispose of your product in the outdoors.
 Because of our manufacturing tecnology and the routine use of recyclable materials, discarded Poliform products can be re-used in the manufacturing process.
 For this reason, drop off your Poliform product at the waste disposal centres within your municipality.

-To facilitate the collection, reuse, recovery and recycling of packaging, we inform you that the packaging is composed as follows: PAP20 carton, PS 06 polystyrene, TNT – OTHER 07, Profiles in Systempack PELD 04.
+To facilitate the collection, reuse, recovery and recycling of packaging, we inform you that the packaging is composed as follows: PAP20 carton, PS 06 polystyrene, TNT – OTHER 07, Profiles in Systempack LDPE 04.